 - Preheat the oven to 350F.

 - Wash and cut strawberries in quarter slices.
-Add them to a bowl with the sugar and cornstarch.
+Transfer into a bowl and sprinkle with sugar and cornstarch.
 Stir very well, and then set aside in the refrigerator while you make the biscuit

-- In a small bowl, whisk together the flour, baking powder, baking soda, sugar and salt.
-Add the butter to the mixture, and work it until it’s the size of peas.
-Use a pastry blender a fork or your fingers to smush the butter evenly throughout the flour.
+- Dry Ingredients: In a small bowl, whisk together the flour, baking powder, baking soda, sugar and salt.
+Add the butter to the mixture, and work it until it is the size of peas.
+Use a pastry blender a fork or your fingers to cut the butter throughout the flour.

-- Next, in a small measuring cup, whisk together the buttermilk and lemon zest.
+- Wet + Dry Ingredients: Next, in a small measuring cup, whisk together the buttermilk and lemon zest.
 Pour this over to the flour mixture, and stir until a wet dough forms.

 - Place the dough on a floured surface, and knead a few times to bring it together, but do not over mix it.
 Stop once it comes together, the dough do not need to be smooth.
 The smoother it is, means that you over worked it and will result to a tough biscuit instead of a crunchy and flakey biscuit.

 - Assemble: Transfer strawberry mixture in a 5-6 inch round or oval baking dish, or 2 regular size ramekins.
 If you are using 2 ramekins, divide the strawberry mixture between the 2 ramekins.
 If you are using one baking dish, pour all the strawberry mixture in the dish.
 Put the biscuit on top the brush the top with milk and sprinkle with coarse sugar.
 This will give a brown top.